pkfsantos/Brood_B_impatiens_colonies/README.md

-R markdown of the statistical analysis in: "Sexual production is regulated by the brood in a social bee (Bombus impatiens)".
+R markdown of the statistical analysis in: "Gyne production is regulated by the brood in a social bee (Bombus impatiens)".